Media Information, 14 August 2023

 The current survey results in the DKV Report underline the need for holistic prevention strategies.
 “Without comprehensive and coordinated measures from the fields of politics, business and society, we are heading straight for both a socio-economic and a health crisis,” warns Ingo Froböse.
 “Physical activity must become an everyday routine again, and sport – in all its different varieties – needs to regain its place at the heart of society.”

-About the DKV Report:
+About the DKV Report

 The 2023 study was once again conducted and evaluated, on behalf of DKV Deutsche Krankenversicherung AG, by the Institute of Movement Therapy and Movement-oriented Prevention and Rehabilitation at the German Sport University Cologne (Deutsche Sporthochschule Köln) in conjunction with the Institute for Sport Sciences at the University of Würzburg.
 This is the latest in a series of surveys that has been carried out for more than 13 years.
 Over the period from 13 February to 16 March 2023, the opinion research institute Ipsos conducted a representative survey of the living habits of a total of 2,800 people throughout Germany based on structured and computer-assisted telephone interviews.
 At least 200 citizens were interviewed in each German state (Rhineland-Palatinate and Saarland, and Lower Saxony and Bremen, were combined).